Go Ape Coed-y-Brenin is Closed.

-Due to recent storm damage our North Welsh Adventure is closed until further notice and unfortunately will not be taking any bookings.
+Due to recent storm damage our North Welsh Adventure is closed and unfortunately will not be taking any bookings.

 If you’re wanting to monkey around with us, then Go Ape Delamere Forest in Cheshire is our nearest leafy hideout.